 UTSA staff are trained in the handling of minor spills that can occur in work areas.
 For larger spills or spills of unknown substances, contact EHSRM at x5250.
 The UTSA HAZMAT team members, drawn from EPCSD as well as from the Fire & Life Safety and Laboratory Safety divisions, are our first responders to these types of incidents.
 The team trains weekly and responds to an average of 1-2 spill incidents per quarter.

-UTSA's recycling program has grown quickly since its creation in 2005 and now collects nearly 70,000 pounds of recyclables per month, including paper, cardboard, bottles and cans, and scrap metal.
+UTSA's recycling program has grown quickly since its creation in 2005 and now collects an average of over 100,000 pounds of recyclables per month, including paper, cardboard, bottles and cans, and scrap metal.
 For more information on the recycling program, visit the Recycling Home Page